micmejia/bible-dump/NKJV/Luke/Luke 22.md

 So they went and found it just as He had said to them, and they prepared the Passover. ## Jesus Institutes the Lord's Supper

 ###### 14
-When the hour had come, He sat down, and the [^b]twelve apostles with Him.
+When the hour had come, He sat down, and the twelve apostles with Him.

 ###### 15
 Then He said to them, "With _fervent_ desire I have desired to eat this Passover with you before I suffer;